NurfaizahSahimi/Project1-PS4-Games-Sales-Analysis/README.md

   - Answer : Most of PS4 games was published by Namco Bandai Games with count of 56 games.

-- Question 2 : What is the top 5 of high earn publisher ?
+- Question 2 : What is the ranking for the publisher (based on total sales) ?
   - Answer : Top 5 high earn publishers are Activision, Ubisoft, Electronic Arts, Sony Interactive Entertainment and EA Sports with minimum earnings of 47.55 millions.

 - [X] Sales
-- Question 1 : What is the average sales of top 10 selling games per year ?
-  - Answer : Average sales of top 10 selling games per year range between 1.41 millions to 2.77 millions.

-- Question 2 : Which PS4 game's genre score the highest sales ?
-And which country buy most of it ?
+- Question 3 : Which PS4 game's genre published the most ?
+And during which sales its selling like hot cakes ?
-  - Answer : Genre Action score the highest sales for PS4 games.
-The highest sales of this genre was contributed during Europe Sales.
+  - Answer : Action genre is the most published games genre and mostly sold during Europe Sales.

 - [X] Games
-- Question 1 : What are top 5 popular PS4 games published by Ubisoft ?
-  - Answer : The top 5 popular games published by Ubisoft are :
-    - *Tom Clancy's The Division*
-    - *Tom Clancy's Rainbow Six: Siege*
-    - *Watch Dogs*
-    - *Assassin's Creed: Unity*
-    - *Assassin's Creed Origins*
+- Question 4 : Which genre game has been released the most in a single year?
+  Based on year
+  - 2013 : Sports
+  - 2014 ➡ 2018 : Action
+  - 2019 : Shooter
+  - 2020 : Misc

 ## Acknowledgement ##